 Marketing_user creates a new report called "Marketing Report" that uses the Finance dataset as its source.
 The field list shows the tables and columns that Finance_user has access to.
 Hence, the Territory table is shown in the fields list, but the Customer table is not.
 However, when the Marketing_user tries to create a visual that leverages a column from the Territory table, an error is returned, because at that point DirectQuery tries to retrieve data from the source model using Marketing_user's credentials, and OLS rules once again kick in and block access.
 The same thing happens when Marketing_user creates a new dataset and report that connect to the Finance dataset with a DirectQuery connection – they see the Territory table in the fields list, since that is what Finance_user could see, but when they try to create a visual that leverages that table, they'll be blocked by the OLS rules on the enterprise semantic model.

 Now let's say that Admin_user updates the OLS rules on the enterprise semantic model to stop Finance from seeing the Territory table.

-Only when the Finance dataset is refreshed will the updated OLS rules be reflected in it.
+The updated OLS rules are only reflected in the Finance dataset when it's refreshed.
 Thus, when the Finance_user refreshes the Finance dataset, the Territory table will no longer be shown in the fields list, and the visual in the Finance report that uses a column from the Territory table will return an error for Finance_user, because they're now not allowed to access the Territory table.